SimVascular/simvascular.github.io-archive/source/documentation/installation/_mac.md

 2. Login to SimTk or create a new account.

 3. List your intended use for the software and agree to the license agreement.
-THe download should begin, if not, click the link given and follow the instructions.
+The download should begin, if not, click the link given and follow the instructions.

 4. Launch the downloaded package and agree to the terms of service.